HeijmanLab/SQT1-L-Carnitine/README.md

 Follow the below mentioned steps to re-create te virtual environment with all the correct package versions for this project.

-:exclamation: **Before creating a virtual environment please make sure you fully installed myokit (v.
+:exclamation: **Before creating a virtual environment please make sure you fully installed Python 3 and myokit (v.
 1.35.2) already.
 Please follow these steps carefully: http://myokit.org/install.** :exclamation:

 ***1. Clone the repo:***